Actions Panel

 Fairness for consumers.

-Challenge: In an era of rapid digital transformation, how can we ensure fairness for consumers, maintaining transparency and protecting consumer rights while driving innovation and competition?
+Challenge: In an era of rapid digital transformation, how can we ensure consumer fairness, maintaining transparency and protecting consumer rights while driving innovation and competition?

 Barriers to the Single Market.